Your expert guide to what to do in Aracena

 Aracena is a gorgeous small town nestled in the hills of the Sierra de Aracena in Andalucía, southern Spain just a few hours drive from Seville.
 It is the perfect location for a European weekend city-break or a short stay if you’re busy exploring Andalucia.
-Weirdly, Aracena barely registers on the foreign tourist trails of Spain despite having been named a “Tourist Municipality of Andalucía” in 2006, the first town in Huelva to receive this recognition.
+It’s also a good day trip from Seville if you have a car.

 Let me take your hand and share with you exactly what to do in Aracena.

-Aracena Location Highlights – why do people visit?
+Aracena location highlights – why do people visit?

 As I said, foreigners aren’t regularly spotted in Aracena but the Spanish absolutely know about this gem of a location.